Best Paint for Bathroom Ceiling: 3 That Resist Steam

 Renovation Stage: PAINT (Ceiling)

 Paint the ceiling before the walls to avoid drips on fresh wall paint.
-Once the ceiling is dry, move to the best bathroom wall paint for the rest of the room.
-For prep steps, see our complete prep guide.
+Once the ceiling is dry, work through the rest of the room.
+For technique, see our guide to the best way to paint a ceiling, and if you’re fighting the clock between coats, how to make paint dry fast.

 🧮 Bathroom Ceiling Paint Calculator